tartley/colorama/README.rst

 colors, etc, and use Colorama just for its primary purpose: to convert those ANSI sequences to also work on Windows:

+SIMILARLY, do not send PRs adding the generation of new ANSI types to Colorama.
+We are only interested in converting ANSI codes to win32 API calls, not shortcuts like the above to generate ANSI characters.

 .. code-block:: python

     from colorama import just_fix_windows_console